A delicious and comforting warm soup; this soul soother Tomato Dal Rasam is great for cold days.

 Whether you are making it from scratch or using leftover boiled dal, this rasam is wonderful through the cold days.

-- Is super easy and quick.
+- It is super easy and quick.
 Ready in under 30 minutes, this recipe yields a family size portion.

 - This rasam is pantry friendly and uses only a couple of refrigerated ingredients like tomatoes and curry leaves.
 However, if we use canned tomatoes, the recipe can be made with ingredients straight from the pantry.